Word@Work, Let God's Word energise your working day!

 2 Timothy 1:15-18

 Rome, under Nero’s rule, was a dangerous place for Christians.
 Many were being imprisoned and killed.
-Paul was being held secretly somewhere away from the main prison and Onesiphorus had to search hard to find him - identifying himself as another believer in Jesus.
+Paul was being held secretly somewhere away from the main prison and Onesiphorus had to search hard to find him – and was not afraid to identify himself as another believer in Jesus.
 However it was costly: Paul’s prayer for God’s mercy to be on Onesiphorus’ family, and Paul’s special greeting to them (2 Timothy 4:19) indicates that he died serving the Lord because of his compassion to Paul.

 Grace Multiplied